 Developments and subdivisions in the Planning Area have been created with commitments to develop adequate fire protection services to new residences and subdivisions.
 The actual installation of such facilities was not often observed at the community level in the past and residents have expressed concern that facilities may not be fully developed or may not be in proper working order.

 Permits for burning agricultural fields are necessary for local farmers yet are difficult to plan due to potential conflicts.

+Riparian areas throughout the planning area have a build up of growth and need clean up to mitigate fire risk.

 3.5.5 Community Services Keys to Sustainability